aiven/devportal/docs/products/clickhouse/howto/run-federated-queries.rst

 With federated queries in Aiven for ClickHouse®, you can read and pull data from an external S3-compatible object storage or any web resource accessible over HTTP.
 Learn more about capabilities and applications of federated queries in :doc:`Read and pull data from external S3 with federated queries </docs/products/clickhouse/concepts/federated-queries>`.

 This article shows how to run federated queries in Aiven for ClickHouse.
+It provides multiple examples of querying external resouces using the SELECT and INSERT statements and the S3 and HTML functions.

 Before you start
 ----------------